mpizenberg/cardano-gov-voting/backend/template.typ

 #if "internalVote" in data.body [
   = Internal Vote

+  #if "constitutional" in data.body.internalVote [
     - Constitutional: #data.body.internalVote.constitutional
+  ]
+  #if "unconstitutional" in data.body.internalVote [
     - Unconstitutional: #data.body.internalVote.unconstitutional
+  ]
+  #if "abstain" in data.body.internalVote [
     - Abstain: #data.body.internalVote.abstain
+  ]
+  #if "didNotVote" in data.body.internalVote [
     - Did not vote: #data.body.internalVote.didNotVote
+  ]
 ]

 // Optional References